msathe-tech/pks-automation/README.md

 # Prepare to automate PKS
 1. Create a private GIT repo for secrets files required in the pipelines.
 For this lab we will use secret repo created here.
-We have used local folder ~/workspace/pcf-automation/platform-automation-private for this repo.
+We have used local folder `~/workspace/pcf-automation/platform-automation-private` for this repo.

 2. Create pks-terraform.tfvars in your secrets (pvt) repo with details mentioned here - https://docs.pivotal.io/pivotalcf/2-4/om/aws/prepare-env-terraform.html#download Remember the Region and AZ you selected here.
+This file is used as input for the terraform script.
+Sample here - https://github.com/msathe-tech/pks-automation/blob/master/credentials/pks-terraform.tfvars

+3. Create creds-terraforming-aws.yml in your secrets (pvt) repo.
+Sample - https://github.com/msathe-tech/pks-automation/blob/master/credentials/creds-terraforming-aws.yml

-3. Create bosh-director-tfstate-map.yml in your in your secrets (pvt) repo.
+4. Create bosh-director-tfstate-map.yml in your in your secrets (pvt) repo.
 This file is used to create secrets for BOSH director tile.
-Sample -
+Sample - https://github.com/msathe-tech/pks-automation/blob/master/credentials/bosh-director-tfstate-map.yml

-4. Create pks-tfstate-map.yml file in your in your secrets (pvt) repo.
+5. Create pks-tfstate-map.yml file in your in your secrets (pvt) repo.
 This file is used to create secrets for PKS tile.
-Sample -
+Sample - https://github.com/msathe-tech/pks-automation/blob/master/credentials/pks-tfstate-map.yml

-5. Create terraform-tfstate-keys.txt in your secrets (pvt) repo.
+6. Create terraform-tfstate-keys.txt in your secrets (pvt) repo.
 This file has keys for bosh-director-tfstate-map.yml.
-Sample -
+Sample - https://github.com/msathe-tech/pks-automation/blob/master/credentials/terraform-tfstate-keys.txt

-6. Create pks-terraform-tfstate-keys.txt in your secrets (pvt) repo.
+7. Create pks-terraform-tfstate-keys.txt in your secrets (pvt) repo.
 This file has keys for pks-tfstate-map.yml.
-Sample -
+Sample - https://github.com/msathe-tech/pks-automation/blob/master/credentials/pks-terraform-tfstate-keys.txt

-7. cp the .sh scripts to the secrets repo folder.
-The script assumes files in current directory.
+8. Copy the .sh scripts to the secrets repo folder.
+These scripts extract values from the tfstate file of the Terraform execution and populate the YAMLs for the BOSH director and PKS tiles.
+The script assumes all files in current directory so it is important that you copy the the scripts in the secrets (pvt) repo folder.

 # Go!
-1. Setup a pipeline to automate IaaS and Ops Man setup. fly -t w sp -p terraforming-pks-on-aws \
+1. Setup a pipeline to automate IaaS and Ops Man setup.
+    `fly -t w sp -p terraforming-pks-on-aws \
     --config aws/pipeline-terraforming-pks-aws.yml \
     --load-vars-from ~/workspace/pcf-automation/platform-automation-private/creds-terraforming-aws.yml \
---var "git_private_key=$(cat ~/.ssh/id_rsa)"
+    --var "git_private_key=$(cat ~/.ssh/id_rsa)"`

-fly -t w up -p terraforming-pks-on-aws
+    `fly -t w up -p terraforming-pks-on-aws`

 2. Navigate to your Concourse UI and kick star terraforming-pks-on-aws/setup-aws-install-opsman job.